 Assets - Items of commercial value which may be tangible or intangible, but must always represent value to the owner.

-ATM - An ATM is an Automatic Teller Machine at which you can draw cash, ask for a balance on your account, or transfer money from one account to another.
-It is very convenient but you have to know how to use it safely.
+ATM - An ATM is an Automatic Teller Machine from which you can withdraw cash, ask for a balance on your account, or transfer money from one account to another.
+It is convenient but you have to know how to use it safely.

-Balance Sheet - All businesses, generally produce balance sheets.
+Balance Sheet - All businesses generally produce balance sheets.
 Companies; however, are required by law to produce balance sheets of their operations.
 A balance sheet is a "snapshot" of a company's situation at a point in time.
 The balance sheet shows what assets (money, goods and accounts) it owns and what it owes to other people or organisations (loans creditors).
-It also shows where the money to buy the assets and to pay its creditors has come from.
-The balance sheet allows others (e.g.: the owners, possible buyers, etc.) to assess the performance and value of the business.
+It also shows where the money used to buy the assets and to pay its creditors, has come from.
+The balance sheet allows others (e.g. the owners, possible buyers, etc.) to assess the performance and value of the business.